nico-de-vietri/Module-1-Homework-Docker-SQL/README.md

 postgres:5432
 db:5432 > this one, the hostname to connect to postgress is the same as the service defined in *.yaml, which is "db". the internal port used by postgres database is 5432.

-Question 3.-Question 6. see upload_data.ipynb file.
+Question 3.-Question 6. see upload_data.ipynb file SQL section.

 Question 7.
+Terraform Workflow
+Which of the following sequences, respectively, describes the workflow for:

+Downloading the provider plugins and setting up backend, Generating proposed changes and auto-executing the plan Remove all resources managed by terraform`
+Answers:

+terraform import, terraform apply -y, terraform destroy teraform init, terraform plan -auto-apply, terraform rm terraform init, terraform run -auto-approve, terraform destroy terraform init, terraform apply -auto-approve, terraform destroy > this one terraform import, terraform apply -y, terraform rm

 The correct answer is: terraform init, terraform apply -auto-approve, terraform destroy

-Explanation of the correct sequence: terraform init: Initializes & configures the backend, installs plugins/providers, & checks out an existing configuration from a version control. terraform apply -auto-approve: this generates a plan and applies the changes automatically without requiring interactive approval terraform destroy: this removes all resources managed by Terraform.
+terraform init: Initializes & configures the backend, installs plugins/providers, & checks out an existing configuration from a version control. terraform apply -auto-approve: this generates a plan and applies the changes automatically without requiring interactive approval terraform destroy: this removes all resources managed by Terraform.